 It’s important that young people seek support and advice from trusted sources and like you, have their best interests at heart.

-Childline have message boards for young people to speak to each other about gender identity and sexual orientation.
+Childline have message boards for young people to speak to each other about gender identity and sexuality.

 Other trusted Organisations like Childline, Young Stonewall, Gendered Intelligence or LGBT Youth Scotland are also great places for young people to get advice and support.